Beyond the Last Frame: Process-aware Evaluation for Generative Video Reasoning: Process-centric Video Evaluation

 \subsection{Process-outcome Consistency}

 As previously discussed, evaluating GVR tasks based solely on a single frame can lead to severe outcome-hacking, resulting in an inflated estimation of the model's capabilities.
-To address this, we propose \textbf{Process-outcome Consistency (POC)}, a new metric designed to comprehensively assess the correctness of the generated video at both outcome- and process- level.
+To address this, we propose \textbf{Process-outcome Consistency (POC)}, a new metric designed to comprehensively assess the correctness of the generated video at both outcome- and process-level.

 Formally, let $V = \mathcal{M}(i, t)$ denote the video generated by model $\mathcal{M}$.
-Instead of select the last or best frame for evaluation, POC uniformly sample multiple frames from $V$ at a frame rate of $r$ (denoted as $\text{POC}@r$), obtaining the frame set $\hat{V}_r = \{ f_k \}_{k=1}^{N}$, where $N$ is the total number of sampled frames.
+Instead of selecting the last or best frame for evaluation, POC uniformly samples multiple frames from $V$ at a frame rate of $r$ (denoted as $\text{POC}@r$), obtaining the frame set $\hat{V}_r = \{ f_k \}_{k=1}^{N}$, where $N$ is the total number of sampled frames.
 To determine whether a frame adheres to the text condition, we employ a VLM as the judge model $\mathcal{J}$.
 Specifically, POC$@r$ is formulated as:

 As shown in the formulation, the judge $\mathcal{J}$ evaluates outcome consistency (OC$@r$) and process consistency (PC$@r$) independently, taking their logical conjunction as the final POC score.
-Specifically, OC$@r$ requires that there exists at least one frame in $\hat{V}_r$ that satisfies the task prompt $t$, whereas PC$@r$ requires that every frame within $\hat{V}_r$ must adhere to the process constraints $c$.
+Specifically, OC$@r$ requires that there exists at least one frame in $\hat{V}_r$ that satisfies the task prompt $t$, whereas PC$@r$ requires that every frame within $\hat{V}_r$ must adhere to the process constraints $C$.
 This formulation ensures that a generated video is deemed correct under POC if and only if it fulfills the task requirements via a valid process, thereby effectively mitigating the issue of outcome-hacking.